A geometric model for the derived category of gentle algebras: Homomorphisms in the derived category of a gentle algebra

 \subsubsection{Quasi-graph maps}

-Keep the above notations.
-If none of the conditions (LG1), (LG2), (RG1) and (RG2) hold, but (DegG) holds, then one can construct a morphism in $\cD^b(A-\MOD)$ from $\P_{(\sigma,\mu)}$ to $\P_{(\tau,\nu)}[1]$, called a \emph{quasi-graph map}.
-Again, this definition extends to infinite homotopy strings in the natural way.
+Keep the above notations and assumption on a maximal common subword of~$\sigma$ and~$\tau$.
+If none of the conditions (LG1), (LG2), (RG1) and (RG2) hold, but (DegG) holds, then one can construct a family of morphisms of complexes from $\P_{(\sigma,\mu)}$ to $\P_{(\tau,\nu)}[1]$ as follows.
+For any~$k\in \{i, \ldots, i+j\}$, we can define a morphism by